Operations Update – April 2017

 Operation PALACI began on November 29, 2016 and is expected to continue until April 2017.

 Operation PALACI is the CAF’s contribution to Parks Canada's avalanche-control program in Rogers Pass.
-Its objective is to prevent uncontrolled, naturally occurring avalanches, keeping essential road and rail links between British Columbia and the rest of Canada open.
+Its aims to prevent uncontrolled, naturally occurring avalanches, keeping essential road and rail links between British Columbia and the rest of Canada open.

 Search and rescue | Across Canada